-Diode bars are high-power semiconductor lasers (laser diodes), containing a one-dimensional array of broad-area emitters, or alternatively of subarrays containing 10–20 narrow stripes.
-They typically contain between 20 and 50 emitters, each being e.g. 100 μm wide.
+A diode bar is a high-power semiconductor lasers (laser diodes), containing a one-dimensional array of broad-area emitters, or alternatively of subarrays containing 10–20 narrow stripes (see Figure 1).
+Such stripes typically contain between 20 and 50 emitters, each being e.g. 100 μm wide.
 A typical commercial device has a laser resonator length of the order of 1 mm, is 10 mm wide and generates tens of watts of output power or even up to ≈200 W; some prototypes even reach several hundreds of watts (possibly with a reduced lifetime).
-Within the last 20 years, the price per watt has come down by nearly two orders of magnitude, while at the same time the brightness (for a given power level) has been very significantly improved.
+Within the last 20 years, the price per watt has come down by nearly two orders of magnitude, while at the same time the brightness (for a given power level) has been substantially improved.

 The reason for the use of diode arrays instead of simply making very broad single emitters is that the latter would suffer from amplified spontaneous emission or parasitic lasing in the transverse direction, or from the formation of filaments.
 Diode arrays can be operated with a more stable mode profile, consisting of one so-called beamlet from each emitter.
 There are several techniques which exploit some degree of coherent coupling of neighbored emitters, leading to better beam quality.
 Such techniques include those directly applied in the fabrication of the diode bars and others involving external cavities.
 Most diode bars, however, are used without such a technique.